At least 2 dead, 4 injured in Seattle shootings early Sunday

-At least two people were killed in four separate shootings in and around Seattle’s downtown area early Sunday morning, according to Seattle police.
+At least two people were killed and four were injured in four separate shootings in and around Seattle’s downtown area early Sunday morning, according to Seattle police.

 Though police initially reported that three people died, a later tweet indicated that one victim may have been counted twice, and police are working with the Seattle Fire Department (SFD), Harborview Medical Center and the King County Medical Examiner’s Office to verify the number of deaths.